 In Tanzania, President Julius Nyerere has announced the withdrawal of most the twenty five thousand Tanzanian troops from neighbouring Uganda.

-In Tanzania, President Julius Nyerere has announced the withdrawal of most the twenty five thousand Tanzanian troops from neighbouring Uganda.
+Background: In Tanzania, President Julius Nyerere has announced the withdrawal of most the twenty five thousand Tanzanian troops from neighbouring Uganda.
 The details of the operation were worked out during talks between Dr. Nyerere and the new Ugandan leader Yusufu Lule.
 A communique issued after their meeting on Sunday (10 June) gave no details of the discussions but emphasised the importance of unity and consultation between the two governments.
 A combined force of Tanzanian troops and Ugandan exiles crossed the border in April and ousted former Ugandan President Idi Amin.
 President Nyerere announced that mopping-up operations in Uganda had been completed, during a speech broadcast to the nation on Wednesday (6 June).

 SYNOPSIS: President Nyerere addressed hundreds of party and government members in the Diamond Jubilee Hall in Dar Es Salaam.
 He was accompanied by his Vice-President Aboud Jumbe and the Dar Es Salaam Regional Party Secretary Ibrahim Kajembo.